How to quickly fix Mac Bluetooth not working

 If you can't connect your device to Mac, even though Bluetooth is enabled, try an alternative Bluetooth app such as AirBuddy or ToothFairy (both are available with a Setapp membership, so you can try them for free and choose the one you prefer.
 I use both!

-ToothFairy is the best choice if you connect multiple Bluetooth devices to Mac — for example, your wireless Magic Mouse, AirPods, and some non-Apple headphones.
+ToothFairy is the best choice if you connect multiple Bluetooth devices to Mac — for example, your wireless Magic Mouse, AirPods, some non-Apple headphones, and other peripherals.
 The app can help set up a dedicated menu bar item for each of these devices, so you can connect with a click.

 AirBuddy has the loveliest device connection screen, very similar to the one you see on iOS devices when you connect your AirPods, and it also works with a wide range of devices, including non-Apple ones.